 Increasing urban density is an unheralded way to reduce energy use.
 While energy efficiency is an essential element to reducing global energy consumption, this article by David Roberts highlights new research that explains how siting our buildings closer together is just as beneficial.
 Vox.

 Energy efficiency is taking off across the globe.
-New government commitments to efficiency in Jamaica, Nigeria, and Scotland were all announced earlier this week.
+Jamaica, Nigeria, and Scotland announced new commitments to efficiency earlier this week.
 While there may be more opportunities for efficiency in energy-intensive developed countries like the United States, the benefits of more efficient measures are just as powerful for developing countries.
 As Jamaica’s Minister of Science, Energy and Technology explained, he is “aware of the importance of energy security and efficiency in driving development.”
 Jamaica Observer; The Guardian; Scottish Housing News.